zldeng/DataSearch_script/README.md

 DataSearch_script
 =================

-put data from mysql to redis
+scripts for putting data from mysql to redis